mehmetdede1907/mehmetdede1907/README.md

 Student at Bilkent University
 mehmet dedeler
-major : electrical and eloctronics.
+major : computer science.
 - 👋 Hi, I’m @mehmetdede1907
-- 👀 I’m interested in java and phyton
+- 👀 I’m interested in Machine Learning
-- 🌱 I’m currently learning java

 <!---
 mehmetdede1907/mehmetdede1907 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.